 The lungs and the roots of our biosphere, the jungle is truly powerful and along with said biosphere may well find a way to survive our best efforts to destroy it for instrumental purposes.
 But we can’t underestimate these other equally powerful forces out there, with their own networks and flows and ecologies – the ecologies of capital and consumption.
 Some loggers in the region obviously do turn a profit, but these are always subject to market fluctuations; to hedge their bets, then, they often also do double duty as fronts for cocaine smuggling.
 They stuff bags of coke into the tree trunks and ship them off.
 Effectively, they hollow out the amazon to pack it with cocaine for consumption in Silicon Valley and Wall Street.

 Peru has now surpassed Colombia as the leading exporter of cocaine.
 On top of that, there are the oil and gold companies, and waste management companies.
 If the loggers and timber companies are cutting down trees to make yachts and mansions and paper products in the big global metropoles, the waste companies are buying cheap land in order to dump toxic waste brought back from those very metropoles, and the oil and gold companies are there doing what they generally do best, making a big irredeemable toxic mess.

 These are just a few things you should know if you want to shoot in the jungle.
 And, yes, don’t forget the bug spray…

 Nevermind Wes Craven: the hills are not the place where you are most vulnerable.
 Find out more and learn some very useful tips from those who passionately embraced the challenge in the Peruvian Amazon.
-DMovies will be holding three screenings of Icaros: A Vision in London between July 5th and 7th.
+DMovies held three screenings of Icaros: A Vision in London between July 5th and 7th.